 RECOGNIZING LOSS TO MOTHER AND CHILD

-As in the U.S., unmarried Dutch mothers suffered through a Baby Scoop Era.
-The high point was 1970 when about a thousand babies were relinquished.
-The reasons for the decline in adoptions after that was multifaceted, as in America, but a less prudish attitude throughout the country allowed for good sex education, readily available contraceptives, accessible and abortion.
+As in the U.S., unmarried Dutch mothers suffered through a similar era, known as the Baby Scoop Era.
+The high point was 1970, when about a thousand babies were relinquished.
+The reasons for the decline in adoptions after that were multifaceted, as in America.
+Still, a less prudish attitude throughout the country allowed for good sex education, readily available contraceptives, accessible and abortion.
 At the same time, welfare benefits improved.
-"Unmarried mothers are common and widely accepted, while public perception a woman who relinquishes her child is quite negative," he writes.
-"Surrendering one’s child became something simply “not done.”
+"Unmarried mothers are common and widely accepted, while public perception of a woman who relinquishes her child is quite negative," he writes.
+"Surrendering one’s child became something simply 'not done.”
 At the same time, quasi-official support for adoption declined as professionals recognized the loss to mother and child.
-Today adoption decisions are met with opprobrium; women who give up their babies are not looked upon favorably.
-(As they seem to be in America, we inject, given the kudos were given to Catelynn and Tyler of Sixteen and Pregnant celebrity.)
-About 50 percent of babies are born to unmarried mothers in the Netherlands, compared to 40 percent in the U.S. Today in the U.S. more than half of births to American women under 30 occur outside marriage--a reality that neither Lorraine or I could have imagined when our children were born in 1966 and we felt only deep shame and societal censure.
+Today, adoption decisions are met with opprobrium; women who give up their babies are not looked upon favorably.
+(As they seem to be in America, we inject, given the kudos were given to Catelynn and Tyler of Sixteen and Pregnant, a celebrity.)
+About 50 percent of babies are born to unmarried mothers in the Netherlands, compared to 40 percent in the U.S. Today in the U.S., more than half of births to American women under 30 occur outside marriage--a reality that neither Lorraine nor I could have imagined when our children were born in 1966.
+We felt only deep shame and societal censure.

 http://www.firstmotherforum.com/2012/04/adoption-in-netherlands-is-undutch.html#more